Infosysfinance/Intelligent_Finance_Tracker/README.md

-# Expense Tracker Web Application
+# Intelligent Financial Planning Hub

 A **Django-based Expense Tracker** that allows users to securely manage their daily expenses.
 Users can register, log in, add expenses, and view transaction history.
 All transactions are securely stored in a MySQL database.